Why should I participate in research as a student?

 URSCA Office Resources

 The Undergraduate Research, Scholarship, and Creative Activities (URSCA) office has a number of resources available to help Allegheny students who want to pursue student-faculty collaborative work or to travel to professional conferences to present their scholarly work.
 The URSCA Office also provides students with opportunities to present their scholarly work to the Allegheny College community.
-Please use the links in the Menu to find more information about Research Opportunities, Conference Resources, and the Senior Project.
+Please use the links in the Menu (on the right) to find more information about Research Opportunities, Conference Resources, and the Senior Project.

 In addition to these online resources, we strongly recommend that interested students attend one of our workshops or meet with one of the URSCA office representatives.
 Students can meet with the Director of URSCA, with the Student Coordinator or Assistant of the URSCA office, or with one of the SURSCA (Students for URSCA) representatives.
 Please contact Dr. Matt Venesky (firstname.lastname@example.org), Director of URSCA, with any questions about URSCA opportunities and/or resources.